ericabxy/starship/docs/MainBattery.md

 Rolling To Hit
 --------------

+See [Range and Bearing](RangeAndBearing) for details on how to find direction and distance to targets.

 To determine the effect of firing on a target, a number of dice are rolled depending on range.
-Class 3 batteries have a range of 36&Prime;.
+Class-3 batteries have a maximum range of 36&Prime;.
 When firing at a range of 0-12&Prime;, three dice are rolled; at 12-24&prime;, two dice; and at 24-36&Prime;, one die.
 The following table shows the number of dice to roll indexed by battery class and range to target.

 | Range      | Class 1 | Class 2 | Class 3 | Class 4 | Class 5
 | ---------- | ------- | ------- | ------- | ------- | -------